Feeld/junior-infra-task/ANSWERS.md

 # Monitoring System Options

-A Report Evaluating the Best System Monitoring Tool/s For a K8s Platform on GCP
+A Report Evaluating the Best System Monitoring Tool/s For a Kubernetes Platform on GCP

 Monitoring the cluster gives an across the board/overall platform health view, cluster resource utilisation (is infrastructure under- or over-utalised).